vault27/Foundation/paloalto.md

 Concepts:
 - Up to 16 firewalls as peer members of an HA cluster
+- Configure HA then everything else: Interfaces, policies....
 - Active firewall has less priority
 - Firewall-specific configuration such as management interface IP address or administrator profiles, HA specific configuration, log data, and the Application Command Center (ACC) information is not shared between peers
 - Any Layer 3 interface that is already active in the network will receive a new MAC address once HA is enabled (and committed), which could cause connectivity issues while switches and clients learn the new MAC associated with the firewall IPs.
 Some ARP tables may need to be cleared and static entries updated
+- In Active/Passive mode, on Passive node interfaces are down by default
+- In Active/Passive mode IPs and MACs are identical, when failover happens, gratuitous ARPs (GARPs) are sent.
+On hypervisors MACs are different, because they are set by Hypervisor, it can be changed in Palo Ato Settings
+- After commit changes are automatically sent to Passive
+- You can make changes on Passive, press Commit and it will go to Active

 Monitoring
 - Link monitoring: If an interface goes down, the member fails